Czech Republic profile

 Political analysts attribute his spectacular comeback to his harnessing of discontent among older and poorer voters with the Necas government's handling of the economic downturn.

-In his younger days, he was frequently dismissed from various posts because of his criticism of the Communist system's economic failings, and played a prominent part in the Civic Forum movement that helped oust the pro-Soviet government in 1989.
+In his younger days, Mr Zeman was dismissed from various posts because of his criticism of the Communist system's economic failings, and played a prominent part in the Civic Forum movement that helped oust the pro-Soviet government in 1989.

 He rose to be Social Democratic prime minister in 1998-2002, but quit the party after his presidential election humiliation the following year.
 He now leads the small social-democratic Party of Civic Rights, which does not have any seats in parliament.